-- Verify the key switch is in the OFF position. - 2.
+- Verify the Control Power switch is in the OFF (O) position. - 2.
 Verify the circuit breakers are switched OFF (O). - 3.
-Disconnect the negative (-) terminal on the battery. - Attach a "Do Not Start" sign to the control panel.
+Disconnect the negative (-) terminal on the battery.

+4. Attach a "Do Not Start" sign to the control panel.
 This will notify everyone that the unit is being serviced and will reduce the chance of someone inadvertently trying to start the unit.